Last updated:

 Online sources

 All secondary legislation is on EUR-Lex, including the original Official Journal version and consolidated versions incorporating amendments.
-However, the latest available consolidation is not always up-to-date: to check:
+However, the latest consolidation is not always up-to-date: to check:

-search for the directive/regulation/decision on EUR-Lex and, in the search results list, note the date of the latest consolidation
+• in the results list, note the date of the latest consolidation (if any)

 Tracking the progress of legislation

-To monitor ongoing lawmaking procedures, see:
+To monitor legislative activity, see:

 Implementation (transposition) of directives